|

 " Generally speaking,

-mm3 (microlitre).[1]
-These limits, however, are determined by the 2.5th
+per mm3 (microlitre).[1]
+These limits, however, are determined by

-lower and upper percentile, and a deviation does not necessarily imply
+the 2.5th lower and upper percentile, and a deviation does not necessarily

-any form of disease.
-The number of platelets in a blood sample also decreases
+imply any form of disease.
+The number of platelets in a blood sample

-with vaccinations, drugs, and original disease from unknown causes, resulting
+associated with vaccinations, drugs, and original disease from unknown

-in abnormal bruising, hemorrhagic conditions, retinal hemorrhage, subdural
+causes, resulting in abnormal bruising, hemorrhagic conditions, retinal

 Online